Snowbird (character): Fictional character biography

 Several thousand years before Snowbird's birth, the immensely powerful and malevolent Arctic spirit Tundra sealed the Northern gods — including the Inuk goddess Nelvanna — within a mystical barrier in another dimension, rendering them incapable of defending the mortal realm of Earth.
-Through clever persuasion and trickery, Nelvanna bargained with Tundra to strip her of her godly powers so that she could pass through the barrier to find and mate with a male human of Earth.
-Nelvanna appeared before a man named Richard Easton, insisting upon mating with him to produce a child who would grow to battle the evil, mystical "Great Beasts" of Canada.
-Easton reluctantly agreed, and the two conceived Snowbird some time in the early 20th century, near Resolute Bay, Northwest Territories, Canada.
-Years later, after having been driven mad by his experiences in the spirit realm, Easton worked a spell to summon and control Tundra and was horribly burned up by the completion of the summoning.
-He only controlled Tundra for a brief period, and Tundra's manifestation was destroyed by Marrina.
+Through clever persuasion and trickery, Nelvanna manipulated Tundra into removing her divinity so she could pass through the barrier.
+Nelvanna appeared before a mortal man named Richard Easton, insisting upon mating with him to produce a child who would grow to battle the evil, mystical "Great Beasts" of Canada.
+Easton reluctantly agreed, and the two conceived Snowbird sometime in the early 20th century, near Resolute Bay, Northwest Territories, Canada.

 Michael Twoyoungmen, also known as Shaman, was chosen to serve as midwife to Nelvanna when she gave birth.
 Shaman named the child Narya, used a spell to bind her to the earthly realm, and agreed to raise her in his cabin in the Canadian wilderness.
-Narya grew at a rapid rate and it was discovered that she possessed supernatural abilities.
-Most notably, that she could transform into any animal native to Canada, gaining the attributes of that creature while in its guise.
+Narya grows quickly, becoming a fully adult woman in just six years.
+She learns to master various supernatural abilities, including the ability to transform into any animal native to Canada.
 In addition, she possesses the ability to fly, to sense mystic and magical power, limited precognition and postcognition, and a limited degree of super-strength.
-However, she is unable to leave Canada's borders without instantly falling ill, due to the literal effects of the binding spell placed on her by Shaman.
-As a result of that territorial limitation, she almost died during the fight between Alpha Flight and Omega Flight in New York City, and was unable to pursue the Hulk when he headed south into the U.S. after his fight with Alpha Flight in Vancouver.
+However, she is unable to leave Canada's borders without instantly falling ill due to the effects of the binding spell placed on her by Shaman.